bg-write/koopa-vgm/content/case-study.md

 **Q: Which tracks should make the final playlist?**

-**A:** Using our Tableau analysis, we defined "superstar tracks" as those with a Streaming Ranking ≥64 (combining Spotify popularity and YouTube views).
+**A:** Using my Tableau analysis (more on this in the next section), I defined "superstar tracks" as those with a Streaming Ranking ≥64 (combining Spotify popularity and YouTube views).
 The data identified 14 tracks meeting this threshold that should anchor any VGM playlist.
 Here are the top 7 performers by Streaming Ranking:
 1. Cyberpunk 2077 - "I Really Want to Stay at Your House" (Ranking: 100, 78 popularity, 62M views)
 2. Minecraft - "Sweden" (Ranking: 91, 70 popularity, 26M views)
 3. The Last of Us - "The Last of Us" (Ranking: 82, 63 popularity, 4.7M views)